ad-si/RosettaGit/content/tasks/bitmap.md

 ```

 Note that height comes before width here.
-This is inconsistent with marketing of display resolutions, but matches J's treatment of dimensions.
+This is inconsistent with marketing of display resolutions,
+but matches J's treatment of dimensions.

 ## Java

-Solution {{libheader|AWT}}
+Solution AWT

 ```java
 import java.awt.Color;